bahaeddinmselmi/forcastapp/README.md

 - **IBP for Supply**: Production and supply planning based on capacity constraints
 - **IBP for S&OP**: Strategic alignment of supply/demand planning with financial goals
 - **IBP for Response**: Real-time re-planning for supply chain disruptions
-- **IBP Control Tower**: End-to-end visibility of supply chain performance metrics
+- **IBP for Control Tower**: End-to-end visibility of supply chain performance metrics

 ## Technical Stack